Holly Marie Combs: 2001–2009: Career expansion

 During Charmed, Combs made an uncredited cameo appearance in Steven Soderbergh's Ocean's Eleven (2001), and starred opposite Charisma Carpenter in the romantic comedy film See Jane Date (2003), portraying the role of "a struggling actress whose career benefits from an affair with an A-list actor."
 In 2007, she starred in the Lifetime television film Point of Entry (also titled Panic Button) as Kathy Alden, a wife and mother of a single child whose family moves to a "beautiful and supposedly secure gated community after she's the victim of a violent house break-in."
 The following year, Combs signed a contract with Lifetime to produce and star in a series Mistresses, based on the British series of the same name.
 However, that version of the show never made it to air.
-(ABC later made a version featuring Combs' former Charmed co-star Alyssa Milano.)
+(ABC later made a version featuring Combs's former Charmed co-star Alyssa Milano.)